-6. Conclusion
+6. CONCLUSION

-In this paper, we developed a Markov model of GM-PLS RSVP-TE for single-hop and multi-hop LSPs and analyzed the performance of variants of GMPLS RSVP-TE as well as backward reservation with the hard-state control.
-From the results, we demonstrated that resource utilization by RSVP-TE can be equivalent to that of a hard-state protocol when the loss probability of signaling messages is relatively low.
-The results regarding the performance analysis with control plane failure show that the hard-state signaling is unstable, and that is why the soft-state signaling is required for actual networks.
+In this paper, we developed a Markov model of GMPLS RSVP-TE for single-hop and multi-hop LSPs and analyzed the performance of variants of GMPLS RSVP-TE.
+From the results, we demonstrated that the performance of RSVP-TE is close to the performance of a hard-state protocol when the loss probability of signaling messages is relatively low.
+In contrast to soft-state protocols, hard-state protocols do not have a way to manage signaling states under control plane failure.
+The results regarding control plane failure also show that the unoccupied time of hard-state signaling become worse than the performance of soft-state signaling.

 Message retransmission improves the responsiveness of GMPLS RSVP-TE when signaling messages are lost.
 However, it also increases the number of signaling messages and raises the probability of signaling message loss.
 We used the numerical results of our analysis to investigate the effectiveness of message retransmission, and found that the use of message retransmission can result in poor resource utilization.
-Specifically, when the signaling message loss probability is lower than 0.001 and when there are more than 1,000 LSP sessions, using message retransmission decreases the resource utilization of RSVP-TE if the RSVP-TE modules are implemented with software.
+Specifically, when the signaling message loss probability is lower than 0.001 and when there are more than 1000 LSP sessions, using message retransmission decreases the resource utilization of RSVP-TE if the RSVP-TE modules are implemented with software.
 Even if the RSVP-TE modules are implemented with hardware, this can be observed when there are more LSP sessions.

-As for future research, we plan to analyze the performance of other signaling protocols for wavelength-routed networks, such as Parallel Reservation, and to compare the performance of soft-state and hard-state signaling protocols in the transient state.
+In future research, we plan to analyze the performance of other signaling protocols for wavelength-routed networks, such as parallel reservation [5], and to compare the performance of soft-state and hard-state signaling protocols in the transient state.